BuoyantIO/slow_cooker/README.md

 will show all failed (connection refused, dropped, etc) requests.

+### use the latency CSV output to see how your system performs

+Use `-totalRequests` and `-reportLatenciesCSV` to see how your system latency grows as a function of traffic levels.

+### use -concurrency to improve throughput

+If you're not hitting the throughput numbers you expect, try increasing `-concurrency` so your requests are issued over more goroutines.
+Each goroutine issues requests serially, waiting for a response before issuing the next request.

 If you have scripts that process slow_cooker logs, feel free to add them to this project!